grafana/loki/docs/sources/getting-started/logcli.md

 Starting with Loki 1.6.0, `logcli` batches log queries to Loki.

-If you set a `--limit` on a query (default is 30) to a large number, say `--limit=10000`, then logcli automatically send this request to Loki in batches.
+If you set a `--limit` on a query (default is 30) to a large number, say `--limit=10000`, then logcli automatically sends this request to Loki in batches.

 The default batch size is `1000`